Are you interested in eating fresh food on your next thru hike?

 Once the seeds have germinated, they should have a small amount of indirect sunlight.
 Growing in full sunlight is not recommended because it can cause the sprouts to overheat or dry out.

 Use a carabiner to secure the hemp bag to the back of your pack to allow the sprouts to get some light and air.
-Outdoor Herbivore's sprout bag includes an ultralight carabiner that hangs from the drawstring closure.
-The bag can also be closed by gently pulling on the drawstring.
+Outdoor Herbivore's sprout bag includes an ultralight carabiner and drawstring closure to keep sprouts clean.

 Lentils, beans, grains and greens; Microgreens if the hemp material is woven tightly.

 Sprouting increases the seed volume 6 - 8 times for greens and 2-3 times for beans.
 2 - 4 tablespoons is sufficient for a single batch to grow in the quart-sized hemp bags we supply.